 - you must be able to show that it has disadvantaged you personally or that it will disadvantage you

-- the organisation cannot show that there is a good reason for applying the policy despite the level of disadvantage to people with your protected characteristic
+- the organization cannot show that there is a good reason for applying the policy despite the level of disadvantage to people with your protected characteristic

-If the organisation can show there is a good reason for its policy, it is not indirect discrimination.
+If the organization can show there is a good reason for its policy, it is not indirect discrimination.
 This is known as objective justification.

 Note From The Editor.

-With this said if an organisation treats someone with ‘Multiple Sclerosis’ or any other ‘Invisibile Disability’ the same way you would treat a normal able body person, they are infact indirectly discriminating, which is against the law.
+With this said if an organization treats someone with ‘Multiple Sclerosis’ or any other ‘Invisibile Disability’ the same way you would treat a normal able body person, they are in fact indirectly discriminating, which is against the law.